SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 #### String
 - Made up of Unicode characters.
-- Use string of length 1 to represent characters.
+- Characters are strings of length 1.

 ```js
 "OSS".length; // 3